 Serve potato pancakes warm, with sour cream or applesauce on the side.

-☘️ Best Ever St Patrick's Day-after Breakfast: Corned beef potato pancakes, fried eggs, warm applesauce, and toasted soda bread.
+☘️ Best Ever St Patrick's Day Breakfast: Corned beef potato pancakes, fried eggs, warm applesauce, and toasted soda bread.

 Potato cakes usually fall apart because they are too wet, don't have enough flour, or a combination of the two.
 This most often happens because of variations in how and with what people make their mashed potatoes.